digma-ai/digma/README.md

 ## How are you different from...

 Well we don't compete with any tool existing today because...
 There isn't any tool that aims to generate this type of feedback.
 We do work very well together with other tools looking at the same data, like Jaeger, Prometheus, even traditional observability tools like Datadog or Splunk.
+There are plenty of tools that try to offer troubleshooting/debugging capabilities (once an issue is already identified) or give some raw realtime data.
+This is not where our headspace is at.

 At the time of this writing, most of the data Digma collects is OpenTelemetry based.
 In the future we will definitely be able to ingest data from other technologies as well such as eBPF or even CloudWatch.